-Helping women to better understand their bodies and cycles can help them to better understand the various contraceptive options available – and whether Natural Cycles is right for them.
-The information and questions provided below are designed to support your counseling so that you and your patients can make an informed choice.
+The information and questions provided below are designed to support your counseling so that you and your patients can make informed choices.

 Please see our webpage The right patient.

-Once you and your patient have decided that Natural Cycles is the right contraceptive option for her, she needs to go through the following steps:
+Once you and your patient have decided that Natural Cycles is the right contraceptive option, they will need to go through the following steps:

-A woman can access Natural Cycles via her web browser: www.naturalcycles.com and download the Natural Cycles app through the App Store or through Google Play.
-She then completes the sign-up for a monthly or an annual subscription, or tests the app for free before signing up.
+A user can access Natural Cycles via their web browser: www.naturalcycles.com and download the Natural Cycles app through the App Store or through Google Play.
+They then completes the sign-up for a monthly or an annual subscription, or tests the app for free before signing up.

-An optional feature is LH testing (ovulation test) with urine test strips a few times per cycle on the days leading up to her expected ovulation.
-Ovulation tests are particularly recommended if she is planning a pregnancy since these help pinpoint her most fertile days.
+An optional feature is LH testing (an ovulation test) with urine test strips a few times per cycle, on the days leading up to her expected ovulation.
+Ovulation tests are particularly recommended if she is planning a pregnancy, since these help pinpoint her most fertile days.

 More red days in the beginning